 To preserve the Portobello mushroom nutrition value, the best way to cook them would be to broil or grill them.
 Then, drizzle a bit of vinegar and olive oil over them, and enjoy!

-Do you like Shiitakes?
-Check out our blog for some interesting shiitake mushroom nutrition facts and health benefits that you’re probably not aware of.
+Do you like shiitake mushrooms?
+Check out our article on shiitakes for some interesting shiitake mushroom nutrition facts and health benefits that you’re probably not aware of.

 Do mushrooms contain carbohydrates?
 Read our article to find out!